GM extends production halt at Mexico truck plant over supply chain issue

-The largest U.S. automaker previously announced it was halting production from March 4-12 because of a supply chain issue.
+The largest U.S. automaker previously announced it was halting production from March 4-12 at its central Mexico plant because of a supply chain issue.
 The automaker said is working with suppliers to resolve the supply chain issue and plans to resume production next week.

+GM declined to say what the supply issue was but said it was not related to semiconductor chips.

+GM Chief Financial Officer Paul Jacobson said in January the automaker continued "to face some supply chain and logistics issues, but overall, things remain trending in the right direction."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))